Film Academy Courses

 As part of its on-going commitment to the professional development of women in film, TV and content across the African continent, the Ladima Foundation with the support of the DW Akademie has expanded and formalized its education and training offering.

-The Ladima Film Academy is offering comprehensive online and on-site (Lagos, Nigeria) training with introductory courses across seven key film disciplines:
+The Ladima Film Academy offers comprehensive online and on-site (Lagos, Nigeria) training with introductory courses across seven key film disciplines:

 - Documentary filmmaking